 Through one or more of the contact points defined above, the company comes into direct contact with the customer.
 This contact has two levels:

 The topic of touchpoints can also be divided into two categories.
 The first category is touchpoint management.
-It describes how the possible points of contact between company and the customer run at best without problems and attempts to ensure that customers gain a positive experience.
+It describes how the possible points of contact between the company and the customer run at best without any problems and attempts to ensure that customers gain a positive experience.
 The second category is the touchpoint-customer journey.
 This point of contact describes the process of a buyer first informing themselves of products/services and thinking about it before finally making their purchase.

 In the course of the customer journey, different phases of the purchase process, and thus different touchpoints, can be defined.

 Depending on the perspective used when examining a touchpoint, its make up can be broken down even further.
 For example, there is the brand touchpoint, linked to the brand, or the corporate touchpoint as an interface with the operation.
 As part of the customer experience, these can be defined as below:

 Every customer contact, by any means and of any length, is an important part of a correct analysis.
 To make analysis even more accurate, the criteria should be worked out together with the employees of the company.
 It is also important to pay attention to general guidelines such as "be friendly" and to get a clear sense of what "being friendly" really means.
 In order to increase customer satisfaction, employees should always adhere to certain standards.
 Important issues in this context include: